Stocks wobble as traders weigh outlook for rates, inflation

 Stocks are wobbling in afternoon trading on Wall Street Thursday as investors consider the outlook for rising interest rates and inflation.

 Several big technology stocks, which have an outsized influence on the S&P 500 because of their huge size, slipped.
-IBM was down 2.2%.
+Apple was down 1%.

+Smaller company stocks were faring better than the broader market.
+The Russell 2000 index was up 0.8%.

+Stocks have been choppy this week as traders reacted to the big rise in bond yields.
+The S&P 500 and Dow both set all-time highs on Monday, only to lose ground in subsequent days.
+The major indexes are now on pace to post weekly losses.

 The central bank has already said it will accelerate the reduction of its bond purchases, which have helped keep interest rates low.
 Investors are watching for the impact from that pullback and gauging how quickly and how often the central bank will raise its benchmark interest rate.